OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Skype will retain your information for as long as is necessary to: (1) fulfill any of the Purposes (as defined in article 2 of this Privacy Policy) or (2) comply with applicable legislation, regulatory requests and relevant orders from competent courts.

-Retention of Instant Messages, Voicemail Messages, and Video Messages (Skype internet communications software application only)
+Retention of Instant Messages, Voice messages Messages, and Video Messages (Skype internet communications software application only)

-Your instant messaging (IM), voicemail, and video message content (collectively “messages”) may be stored by Skype (a) to convey and synchronize your messages and (b) to enable you to retrieve the messages and history where possible.
+Your instant messaging (IM), Voice messages, and video message content (collectively “messages”) may be stored by Skype (a) to convey and synchronize your messages and (b) to enable you to retrieve the messages and history where possible.
 Depending on the message type, messages are generally stored by Skype for a maximum of between 30 and 90 days unless otherwise permitted or required by law.
 This storage facilitates delivery of messages when a user is offline and to help sync messages between user devices.
 For IM, if you have linked your Skype and Microsoft accounts, you may have the option to choose to store your full IM history for a longer period.
 In that case, your IMs may be stored in your Outlook.com Messaging folder until you manually delete them.
 For Video messages, you may also choose to store messages for an extended period if the sender is a Premium Member.

 Skype will take appropriate technical and security measures to protect your information.
-By using this product, you consent to the storage of your IM, voicemail, and video message communications as described above.
+By using this product, you consent to the storage of your IM, Voice messages, and video message communications as described above.

 **13\.
 MICROSOFT ACCOUNT**